 YouTube is a little bit more generous with showing descriptions in the search page, allowing for 342 characters.
 The remainder of the description is only viewable when the user clicks on the video and then clicks on the ‘Show More’ button.

 Here's a YouTube thumbnail describing Bring Your Dog to Work Day.

 This is a snapshot of your video to give users an idea of what the video is about.
 As it is likely that the user will look at the thumbnail before reading the title and description, it is important that the thumbnail provides an accurate impression of the video.
 If it is a funny video, take a snapshot of a visually amusing moment.
 If it is an informational video on DIY repairs, take a snapshot of the broken item.

 Tags are descriptive keywords that help YouTube to better understand your video, ensuring that it will rank for specific search terms.
 It is best to include a combination of video-specific keywords and more general tags, as well as any keywords you included in your title.
 You can also update your tags, as time goes on, to match the latest trends.
 If you need to include a tag containing multiple words, use speech marks (e.g. “digital marketing”).

-Above: An excellent use of annotations by Google Developers.
-Photo from: YouTube.
+Here's an example on YouTube of excellent use of annotations by Google Developers.

 Annotations are a very useful way to increase user engagement.
 By adding annotations to specific points in the video, you can encourage users to click on a link that takes them to a product page, when that product is mentioned in your video.
 Also, if your video touches on a topic without going into too much detail, you can add a link to a page with more in-depth information on the subject.